Trustroots/trustroots/docs/React.md

 ## Passing data from Angular to React

 If you need to provide data to a React component, you can pass them in attributes.
-Then they'll be available in the component as props.
+Then they'll be available in the component as `props`.

 In AngularJS view it will look like this: